xiaolei-lab/rMVP/README.md

 **vc.method**, method of variance components analysis, two methods are avaiblable, "EMMA" (Kang, 2008, Genetics) and "GEMMA" (HE Regression, Xiang Zhou, 2016, doi: https://doi.org/10.1101/042846)<br>
 **maxLoop**, a parameter for FarmCPU only, the maximum iterations allowed in FarmCPU<br>
 **method.bin**, a parameter for FarmCPU only, there are three options: "FaST-LMM","EMMA", and "static"<br>
+**permutation.threshold**, if **TRUE**, a threshold of permutation will be used in manhattan plot.
+The phenotypes are permuted to break the relationship with the genotypes.
+The experiment is replicated for a number of times.
+A vector of minimum p value of all experiments is recorded and the 95% quantile value of this vector is recommended to be used as significant threshold<br>
+**permutation.rep**, number of permutaion replicates, only used when **permutation.threshold** is **TRUE**<br>
+**threshold**, 0.05/marker size, a cutoff line on manhattan plot<br>
 **method**, models for association tests, three models are available in MVP, **"GLM"**, **"MLM"**, and **"FarmCPU"**, one or two or three models can be selected for assocation tests<br>
 ```r
 imMVP <- MVP(